airspeedmph/Neo--shhhed-zed-them-fork/README.md

 A dark theme for [Zed](https://zed.dev) that doesn't fight for your attention.

-Most dark themes are either colorful and loud, or gray and flat. shhhed gives real color to types and functions while keywords stay quiet — they're on every line anyway.
-You end up reading your code instead of its syntax.

-Originally developed for Dart, tested across TypeScript, Python, and Rust.
+Most dark themes are designed to be seen, not used.
+They look great in screenshots — vivid, bold, full of contrast — and something about them just feels off after a few hours.
+This theme built the other way around: enjoyable to look at, easy to scan, where the structure of the code comes through instead of the syntax dressing it up.

 ![shhhed-preview](preview.png)